 Subscribers to our Masterworks, Pops, and Morning Matinee concert series may use their free flexible ticket exchange to switch tickets for any other series concert presented solely by The Florida Orchestra.
 Simply exchange your tickets before the concert you are not attending, no later than Thursday for weekend concerts.
 Ticket exchanges are available for Compose Your Own subscribers for a fee of $5 a ticket.
 Some restrictions apply.

 If you need to exchange your tickets, please do so no later than 48 hours before any concert presented solely by TFO.
 A change in price level may incur additional charges.
 Here are your options:

 Email: Email a copy of the voided tickets with your request to firstname.lastname@example.org.

-Mail: If it is more than 7 days before the concert you are exchanging, you can mail your tickets with your request to 244 2nd Ave N. Suite 420, St. Petersburg, FL 33701.
+Mail: If there are more than 10 days until the concert you are exchanging, you can mail your tickets with your request to 244 2nd Ave N. Suite 420, St. Petersburg, FL 33701.

 How can I donate my tickets?

 If you can’t use your tickets and want to donate them back to the orchestra, simply follow one of the options above to return your tickets.
 You will receive a tax deductible donation letter.